esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 > The big caveat here is that we all have our own biases, as discussed earlier.
 > Part of finding answers is “knowing what you don't know” and not automatically assuming that everything you find will be correct.

-Marcy suggest to do the following when "building your accessibility muscles":
+Marcy suggest to do the following when "building your accessibility muscles" 💪:
 -  **Test, test, test!** Test & validate with people with disabilities so that you know whether something is a problem or not.
--
+- Reference the [WebAIM mailing list](https://webaim.org/discussion/) & use it as a resource to find answers!

 ## Useful resources